EDCD/EDDN/schemas/README-EDDN-schemas.md

    reports errors, and we are
    [hoping to improve this](https://github.com/EDCD/EDDN/issues/163).

-2. `426` - `Upgrade Required` - This indicates that the cited schema, or
+2. `426` - `Upgrade Required` - This indicates that the cited Schema, or
    version thereof, is outdated.
 The body of the response will be:

    ```